Amiri83/Zabbix_Api_Monitoring/README.md

 Since some API calls occur during off-peak times when no requests may be made, this could negatively impact success rate calculations.
 To address this, the script reports a 100% success rate during off-peak periods to maintain consistent KPI monitoring, even when no API calls are made.

+## ✅ Prerequisites
+Before using this script, ensure the following are in place:

+- **Zabbix Server** must be installed and running.
+- **Grafana** must be integrated with Zabbix for data visualization.
+- **Python 3** must be installed on the system where the script will run.
+  Recommended: Python 3.6 or higher.

 ## ⚡ Quick Start